-An article by Hans-Christian Schwingen, Chief Brand Officer at Deutsche Telekom.
+An article by Hans-Christian Schwingen, 2007 to 2020 Chief Brand Officer at Deutsche Telekom.

 Deutsche Telekom's power of innovation and active sense of social responsibility are among its distinguishing characteristics.
 Both are evident in the "Sea Hero Quest" project, which is dedicated to international dementia research.